amirmasoudabdol/amirmasoudabdol/README.md

 ### Hi, I'm Amir! 👋

 - I'm available for hire!
-- I'm learning more and more about Advanced C++ practices, and build systems!
+- I'm leaning more and more into C++, CMake, Conan, and DevOps experties; and sometimes write about it,
   - [From qmake to CMake: A Nontrivial Case Study](http://amirmasoudabdol.name/qmake-to-cmake/)
   - [Embedding R.framework in a Qt Mac App, and Cross Compiling for Two Architectures](http://amirmasoudabdol.name/embedding-rframework-in-a-qt-mac-app-and-cross-compiling-for-two-architectures/)
 - and I'm cleaning up, and open-sourcing some of my projects,